Alec-Stashevsky/GAP-climate-research/README.md

 ## Optimal APA Locations

 Below is a map of optimal meeting regions approximated by the algorithm.
 Since each year has a slightly different attendance base, they do not overlap completely.
-Because we only have historical attendance data available, it is important to consider the confounding incentives created by the meeting's geography.
-Attendees who are closer to the meeting location that year are more likely to attend the meeting, and we see this reflected in the geometric median of each year, denoted by the cross within each polygon.
+We only have historical attendance data available so it is important to consider the confounding incentives created by the meeting's geography.
+Attendees who are closer to the meeting location are more likely to attend the meeting.
+We see this reflected in the geometric median, denoted by the cross within each polygon, as it gets pulled toward the meeting's location that year.

 ![APA Facility Location](/images/Facility-Location.jpg)